ornldaac/netCDF_data_in_R/README.md

 ### *Keywords: R, netCDF*

 ***
-**UPDATE:** The entire repo was updated 2022-01-24.
-This will likely be the last update to the tutorial, as the rgdal package will retire in 2023, and the code would require an extensive rewrite.
+**UPDATE:** The repo was updated on 2024-01-02.
+The R code was rewritten to remove dependencies on the *rgdal* and *raster* packages.
+The code now uses functions of the *terra* package for raster data.

 # 1. Overview